mozbrick/brick/tooltip/README.md

 __Note__: selectors can be any valid CSS selector that could be used in querySelectorAll on the document

-## ___trigger-style___
+## ___trigger-style___ / ___triggerStyle___

 Defines the type of interaction used to trigger the tooltip show/hide.

 Valid options:
-* If set to `hover`, the tooltip will appear any time the user mouses over the target element, and will disappear upon mousing off the target and tooltip.
+* If set to the preset `hover`, the tooltip will appear any time the user mouses over the target element, and will disappear upon mousing off the target and tooltip.
-* If set to `none`, no handlers to show or hide the tooltip will be automatically applied.
+* If set to the preset `none`, no handlers to show or hide the tooltip will be automatically applied.
 This is useful when the user wants to define a custom style of triggering the tooltip, but doesn't want any default behaviors getting in the way.
 * If set to anything else, the tooltip will appear when the target element has the given trigger-style occur as an event, and will persist until the user dismisses it by triggering the same event outside of the tooltip.
     - This allows us to specify a wide variety of event triggers, such as 'tap', 'click', or 'mousedown'

 If not given, this defaults to `hover`.

+## ___ignore-outer-trigger___ / ___ignoreOuterTrigger___

+If present and `trigger-style` is not set to a preset style, this will indicate that we should **not** hide the tooltip when the triggering event is fired outside of the tooltip's target.

+If absent, events triggered outside of the tooltip or its targets will close the tooltip.

+Has no effect when `trigger-style` is set to a preset style.

 # Accessors (getters/setters)